owenBeresford/CatProfileDemo/README.md

 - I have a reason to use a generic type (not been in a situation where those would help previously)
 - I extended to include a _test API_, which manipulates static JSON, NB: low concurrency
 - Some basic behavioural UI niceties added
-- Created component tests in Mocha; Jest has issues with some of my choice of imports, and running this from a browser make those imports work
+- Created component tests in Mocha; Jest has issues with some of my choice of imports, and running this from a browser make those imports work.
+Many more UI tests in Storybook
 - The default Cat face was taken from https://www.reshot.com/free-svg-icons/face/
 - ADDED: Profiles can be edited before they are saved